Graduate Admissions

 One of Ohio State's graduate admission criteria is the completion of an American four-year bachelor's degree or the equivalent.
 Three-year degrees are not generally recognized to be equivalent.

-If you hold a three-year degree, please review the Office of Graduate and Professional Admissions' guidelines to see if you are eligible to apply to Ohio State with your current credentials.
+If you hold a three-year degree, please review Graduate and Professional Admissions' guidelines to see if you are eligible to apply to Ohio State with your current credentials.

 Fee Costs

 If you submit an application in error, the application fee will not be refunded.
-For technical questions regarding application fees, please contact the Office of Graduate and Professional Admissions.
+For technical questions regarding application fees, please contact Graduate and Professional Admissions.

 Fee Waivers